ForgeRock/tntp-pingone-verify/README.md

 <tr>
 <td>Attribute Map</td>
-<td>Map for picking which PingOne Verify Verified Claims should correspond with ForgeRockLDAP Attributes.
-The KEY should be the PingOne Verify JSON key and the VALUE should be the corresponding ForgeRock LDAP Attribute.
-This is used both for REGISTRATION and VERIFICATION scenarios (PingOne verify to ForgeRock and ForgeRock to PingOne Verify</td>
+<td>Map for picking which PingOne Verify Verified Claim(s) should correspond with the local datastore attribute(s).
+The KEY should be the PingOne Verify JSON key and the VALUE should be the corresponding local datastore attribute.
+This is used for the REGISTRATION and VERIFICATION scenarios (PingOne Verify to local datastore and local datastore to PingOne Verify)</td>
 </tr>

 <tr>
-<td>Attributes to match (ds names)</td>
+<td>Attributes to match</td>
-<td>Specify attributes (ds names) that have to match following successful verification by PingOne Verify (matching existing user attributes to verified claims)</td>
+<td>Specify the user attributes that have to match, following a successful verification by PingOne Verify (matching existing user attributes to verified claims)</td>
 </tr>

 <tr>
 <td>Preserve matched attributes</td>
-<td>If REGISTRATION uses attribute verification, tick this flag to preserve attributes that user provided prior to verification process.
-Otherwise PingOne Verify verified claims will override.</td>
+<td>If in a REGISTRATION flow type, tick this flag to preserve attributes that user provided prior to verification process.
+Otherwise the returned verified claims will be used.</td>
 </tr>

 <tr>